 Then I went and spoilt it with a creamy lemon curd topping.
 If you want to keep these lemon coconut cakes dairy free, use coconut cream for the topping instead.
 Needless to say, I used my own homemade lemon curd.

 I also added a little cardamom into the equation by using cardamom sugar and topping the cakes with Seed and Bean’s lemon and cardamom dark chocolate.
 To be honest it was a bit of an odd recipe and I adapted it so completely in terms of both quantities and ingredients, it bares little resemblance to the original.

-The cakes were amongst some of the best I’ve made, they were oh so flavoursome, with zesty citrus notes and a background hit of coconut.
-They also had a great texture, being both light and moist.
-The zingy lemon curd cream was delicious in itself and the lemon cardamom chocolate enhanced everything – literally the icing on the cake.
+These lemon coconut cakes are amongst some of the best I’ve made.
+They are oh so flavoursome, with zesty citrus notes and a background hit of coconut.
+They also have a lovely texture, being both light and moist.
+The zingy lemon curd cream is delicious in itself and the lemon cardamom chocolate enhanced everything – literally the icing on the cake.

 - 125 g creamed coconut

 - 200 g golden caster sugar (I use cardamom sugar).

 - 3 large eggs (I use duck eggs)